hd23408/nist-schemagen/README.md

 ### Using as a Module
 The tool can also be used as a module within a larger program.
-For details, please refer to the documentation available [here](https://hd23408.github.io/nist-schemagen/html/schemagen.html) (TODO: Put this documentation somewhere that will allow it to use the sphinx theme)
+For details, please refer to the documentation available [here](https://nist-schemagen.readthedocs.io/en/latest/).

 In brief: